twinfoundation/blob-storage/packages/blob-storage-models/docs/reference/interfaces/IBlobStorageComponent.md

 `string`

-The id of the blob metadata to update.
+The id of the blob annotation to update.

 ##### encodingFormat?